drifter-handbook/drifter-handbook.github.io/_posts/2016-01-8-Demons-Flute.md

 Gadget Bead (Lv 1): +2 on Investigation checks to determine what a mechanical object/creature does.

+Blooddrinker (Title): Dyo is classified as a Lesser Demon.
+In addition, when Rage activates, enemies and allies that can see Dyo roll a Charisma save (DC 10).
+On fail, that creature is Frightened for 1 turn.

 Restored Relic:
 This artifact cannot be destroyed.